AdobeDocs/campaign-standard.en/help/administration/using/configuring-a-mobile-application.md

    ![](assets/launch_1.png)

 1. Create the mobile application in Adobe Launch by creating a property of Mobile type.
 For more info, refer to the [Adobe Launch](https://aep-sdks.gitbook.io/docs/getting-started/create-a-mobile-property#create-a-new-mobile-property) documentation.

-1. Install the **[!UICONTROL Adobe Campaign Standard]** extension for your mobile application in Adobe Launch:
+1. Install the **[!UICONTROL Adobe Campaign Standard]** extension for your mobile application in Adobe Launch.
    For more information on extensions, refer to the [Adobe Launch](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-campaign-standard-beta) documentation.

 1. Configure rules for your application in Adobe Launch, see [Configuring your application in Launch](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html#ConfiguringyourapplicationinLaunch)